DiarmuidM/repire_charity_data/README.md

 ## Final comments

 This repository is likely to be updated on a semi-regular basis.
-If you would like to collaborate on developing the repository further, or on a research project employing these datasets, then don't hesitate to get in [contact](d.mcdonnell.1@bham.ac.uk).
+If you would like to collaborate on developing the repository further, or have an idea for a research project employing these datasets, then don't hesitate to get in [contact](d.mcdonnell.1@bham.ac.uk).